wyllianbs/ns3install/README.md

 ns3install.sh is a simple and easy interactive script for NS3 installation.

-# Usage Instructions
+# Usage Instructions #

-1. abc

-2. cde

-3. fgh
+1. Make sure Mercurial is installed on your machine.
+The Mercurial executable is `hg` -- run `hg -v` to check your installation.
+The McAdams lab machines have Mercurial pre-installed.
+To install on Debian/Ubuntu, use `sudo apt-get install mercurial`.